Septh/ts-run/.github/README.md

 - Supports source maps for accurate stack traces.
 - Does not spawn another process to transpile TypeScript.
 - Does not spawn another Node process to run your script.
-- Strictly follows modern Node semantics for ESM / CommonJS modules.
+- Strictly follows modern Node semantics for ESM and CommonJS modules.
 - Zero config: no config file, no command line arguments, no environment variables, no nothing.
-- Does not even need a `tsconfig.json` (though you may need one for *authoring* your scripts -- keep reading below).
+- Does not even need a `tsconfig.json`.
 - Light: only 220 kilobytes installed!
 - Zero dependency!